 The IMP performs innovative research at the highest level, demonstrated by many achievements.
 IMP scientists publish 60 to 90 papers in international peer review journals per year.

-An impressive number of grants and awards have been given to IMP scientists: as of 2023, approximately 13 of 15 IMP faculty members were recipients of at least one ERC grant; all eight senior group leaders are elected EMBO members; five Wittgenstein Awards were presented to IMP scientists.
+An impressive number of grants and awards have been given to IMP scientists: as of 2024, more than two thirds of IMP faculty members were recipients of at least one ERC grant (total: 26 ERC grants 2007-2024); all seven senior group leaders are elected EMBO members; five Wittgenstein Awards were presented to IMP scientists.
 Emeritus Director Kim Nasmyth was awarded a Breakthrough Prize for work largely done at the IMP, IMP alumna Angelika Amon was presented with the same honour for her work at MIT.

 The IMP’s international scope is reflected by the many outstanding scientists that visit and give lectures or seminars at the IMP every week, or the high-level attendance of symposia and conferences that are hosted at the IMP and other Vienna BioCenter institutes.
 In turn, IMP faculty enjoy great interest in their work and present ongoing research at conferences and visits to academic institutions world-wide.